 If you see this after your page is loaded completely, leafletJS files are missing.

 Brilliant blue and golden hillsides

 When driving on the Interstate 5 highway in March – April drivers should be careful when passing by the Gorman Hills.
-Usually these hills seem to be naked, grey and deserted but in spring there happens miraculous change – steep hillsides colour in lively blue, yellow and orange tints.
-Better don’t get carried away with the gorgeous sight and look at the road… or, if not in hurry, stop in suitable place and enjoy this primeval fairness.
+Usually, these hills seem to be naked, grey, and deserted but in spring there happens a miraculous change – steep hillsides color in lively blue, yellow, and orange tints.
+Better don’t get carried away with the gorgeous sight and look at the road… or, if not in hurry, stop in a suitable place and enjoy this primeval fairness.
 (Beware of rattlesnakes, especially later in the spring, starting from late March!)

 Most common flower species here are the yellow California tickseeds (Coreopsis californica (Nuttall) H. Sharsmith), blue Bentham lupines (Lupinus benthamii A.Heller), blue bluehead gilias (Gilia capitata Sims) and lacy phacelias (Phacelia tanacetifolia Benth.).

 Floral displays differ from year to year.
-Sometimes, if there has been a dry winter, there are few flowers but then, if there comes a rainy winter (with rain exactly when needed), the “lost years” are made up leeway.
+Sometimes, if there has been a dry winter, there are few flowers but then, if there comes a rainy winter (with rain exactly when needed), the “lost years” are compensated.

-Public organisations have called for creation of preserve north from Gorman Post Road in order to protect the beautiful wildflower fields.
+Public organizations have called for the creation of a preserve north of Gorman Post Road in order to protect the beautiful wildflower fields.

 Flower fields of Gorman Hills are included in the following list: